r-koch/ddal-docs/DDAL_Admin_Answers.md

 ### What permissions do I need for **language translations** of DDAL content?

 For translating Dungeoncraft adventures, collaborate with the authors and negotiate some form of compensation.
 The translation should be included with the original version on DMsGuild.com, not sold separately.
-Before translating official D&D Adventurers League content (guidelines, Ravenloft: Mist Hunters series, Dreams of the Red Wizards, etc) make a "Permission Request" at the Wizards of the Coast Support page (https://support.wizards.com/hc/en-us/requests/new?ticket_form_id=360000002843).
+You can translate AL guides to share privately with players.
+If you want to translate official AL content for distribution (guidelines, Ravenloft: Mist Hunters series, Dreams of the Red Wizards, etc) make a "Permission Request" at the Wizards of the Coast Support page (https://support.wizards.com/hc/en-us/requests/new?ticket_form_id=360000002843).
 DDAL admin don't give permission.

 ### Can designers sell only the **Roll20 version** without the DC template version?